CiprianoFreitas/ciprianofreitas.github.io/_posts/2016-08-15-How-to-fix-apps-and-Edge-extensions-crashing-on-Windows-10-AU.md

 ### My solution

-Before attempting this fix unistall all the problematic apps and Edge Extensions in `Settings -> System -> Apps and features`
+Before attempting this fix uninstall all the problematic apps and Edge Extensions in `Settings -> System -> Apps and features`

 1. Press `Win + R`
 2. Type `regedit` and press `Enter`